 The steep turn Apple Watch took from a fancy gadget to a medical device is fascinating to see.
 The Watch is not approved for medical usage.
 Instead, these receive consumer-grade certifications, meaning they are “information only” devices.
 Let’s dive deep into the health aspect of Apple Series 4 and see how it can change people’s lives for the better.

 How Can these Little Things Make a Big Difference?

-The smartwatches are definitely the thing of the future with the convenience of use that they have.
-You’ll be able to use it for a lot of different things, much more than you can think with a smartphone.
+Smartwatches are definitely the thing of the future with the convenience of use that they have.
+You’ll be able to use it for many different things, much more than you can think with a smartphone.
 The best part is that it stays attached to your body, i.e., around your wrist.

-With that, there is the possibility of tracking your health metrics, fairly accurately.
-So, it is a boon to the healthcare industry as well, other than being an awesome device in its own rights.
-With all the progress that is happening in the healthcare industry, one can only speculate regarding the upper limits of the possibilities.
+With that, there is the possibility of tracking your health metrics fairly accurately.
+So, it is a boon to the healthcare industry, other than being an awesome device in its own rights.
+With all the progress in the healthcare industry, one can only speculate regarding the upper limits of the possibilities.

-So, now to talk about a few things that are already very viable pertaining to this discussion.
+So, now to talk about a few things that are already very viable about this discussion.

 Apple Watch Series 4 has a unique way of tracking different activities.
 It has something called the Ring, which has three different shades of color that indicate Stand, Exercise, and Move.
 While this feature has been there since the first Watch, Apple has improved the sensors for accurate tracking.

 Moreover, with the help of GPS Service and Accelerometer, the Watch detects immobility and alerts the user to stand and take a short walk.
 Medical science says sitting for long hours increases the chance of diabetes.
 So, Apple is trying to make people healthier by reminding them from time to time to go out for a brisk walk.